domfarolino/os/05-Threads/README.md

 # 01-thread-intro

 This is just a very simple example demonstrating the C++ std::thread API.
 It is not very significant on its own.
+It demonstrates the following:

+ - Running a function that takes a parameter off-main-thread
+ - Running a _lambda_ function that takes a parameter off-main-thread
+ - Calling an object member function from a different thread